qri-io/rfcs/text/0001-rfc_process.md

 I openly adknowledge this may seem premature for such an early-stage project.
-I'm intending to put this RFC place in process now to develop a design-driven culture that others have a clear path to contribute to the future of the project, and replace myself as the arbiter of "what qri is" with a codified principle of [rough consensus and working code](https://www.ietf.org/about/participate/tao/).
+I'm intending to put this RFC place in process now to develop a design-driven culture so that others have a clear path to contribute to the future of the project, and replace myself as the arbiter of "what qri is" with a codified principle of [rough consensus and working code](https://www.ietf.org/about/participate/tao/).